-So what is it about the Ratzinger memo that so many American Catholic bishops seem to find confusing?
-Archbishop Raymond Burke, now prefect of the Vatican’s Apostolic Signatura, the Church’s highest ecclesiastical court (the Church’s equivalent of chief justice of the U.S. Supreme Court) understands the import of Canon 915 and the requirement that all deacons, priests and extraordinary ministers of Holy Communion obey Church law.
+So what is it about the Ratzinger memo that so many American Catholic bishops seemed to find confusing?
+Archbishop Raymond Burke, as prefect of the Vatican’s Apostolic Signatura, the Church’s highest ecclesiastical court (the Church’s equivalent of chief justice of the U.S. Supreme Court) understands the import of Canon 915 and the requirement that all deacons, priests and extraordinary ministers of Holy Communion obey Church law.
 And so should every Catholic bishop, but I think there is something else afoot in these matters.

-If we take Archbishop Listecki at his word, and if we accept what Archbishop Dolan has said about “Catholic” pro-abortion zealots such as Cuomo, then we can conclude that one of two things has happened in the U.S. Catholic Church.
+If we were to take Archbishop Listecki at his word, and if we accepted what Archbishop Dolan has said about “Catholic” pro-abortion zealots such as Cuomo, then we can conclude that one of two things has happened in the U.S. Catholic Church.
 Either the Code of Canon Law has become nothing more than a set of books collecting dust on a shelf, or the politics of empowerment has seduced many Catholic bishops into believing that it is more important for them to be liked and be kindly toward those who advocate child killing than it is for them to be heroic white martyrs for the faith.